Margaret Pokiak-Fenton

-Margaret Olemaun Pokiak-Fenton (June 7, 1936 – April 21, 2021) was an Inuvialuit author of children's books, story keeper, and residential school survivor.
+Margaret Olemaun Pokiak-Fenton (June 7, 1936 – April 21, 2021) was an Inuvialuk author of children's books, story keeper, and residential school survivor.

 Personal life

-Margaret Pokiak was born June 7, 1936 on Baillie Island, Northwest Territories, Canada.
-Her family was travelling to Banks Island, where they would hunt during the winter, and remained there until she was eight years old.
-As a child, she learned how to drive a dog-sled, hunt, and would travel on a schooner on a regular basis to gather supplies.
+Margaret Pokiak was born June 7, 1936, on Baillie Island, NWT Canada.
+Her family went to Banks Island, where they would hunt during the winter, and remained there until she was eight years old.
+As a child, she learned how to drive a dog-sled, hunt, and travelled on a schooner on a regular basis to gather supplies.

 When she was eight years old she travelled to Aklavik, a fur trading settlement founded by her great-grandfather, to attend the Immaculate Conception residential school, run by the Roman Catholic Church.
 She had a strong desire to learn how to read and begged to go to the school, despite its horrific reputation.
 Her book Fatty Legs describes this experience and reveals her eagerness to learn how to read and her desire to join school, in spite of the oppressive atmosphere present in these schools.
 After Pokiak-Fenton entered residential school she did not see her parents for two years.
 In a 2020 interview with Shelagh Rogers on CBC's The Next Chapter, Pokiak-Fenton related that over the two years she forgot her language, food, and "everything."
 When she returned home she could no longer communicate with her mother because her mother did not speak English.

 After two years of schooling, Pokiak-Fenton moved back to her family, which was in Tuktoyaktuk at the time.
 Although she had a challenging time at the Immaculate Conception residential school, she returned to school to accompany her younger sisters.

 Later she began her work for the Hudson's Bay Company.
 In Tuktoyaktuk, she also met Lyle Fenton, her future husband.
 Lyle was working on the DEW Line Project.
 They moved together to Fort St. John, British Columbia, where they raised a family of eight children.

 Pokiak-Fenton was a fixture at the farmers' market at Fort St. John where she was locally famous for her beadwork, embroidery, and bannock.
-Her book, Fatty Legs, was initially sold only at the Farmers' Market.
+Her book, Fatty Legs, was initially sold only at the farmers' market.